nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 to `expenseTracker` object.

 `mode` is updated upon every return from a method call to any of the manager/tracker objects.
-This allows for user to indicate whether they actually want to return to the menu (`mode = MENU`) or want to enter another section of the application from the section they entered the command from (any other value of `mode`).
+This allows for user to indicate whether they actually want to return to the menu (`mode` is set to `MENU` when user enters `menu` command in any of the other sections) or want to enter another section of the application (`mode` is set to any other value of `mode` when user enters a valid `goto` command in any of the other sections) from the section they entered the command from.
 The `mode` value is checked by calls to methods of the form `is*Mode()` which are `isContactsManagerMode()`, `isStudyManagerMode()` and `isExpenseTrackerMode()`.

 For example, if user is currently in expense tracker (runner method of `expenseTracker` is executing) and user wants